20 Best Things to do in Valencia

 Central Market Hall

 The Central Market Hall, the Mercat Central de Valencia, is a real highlight and in that size unique in Europe.
-On around 8,000 square meters, 1,200 market stalls await you with a huge selection of delicacies, popular spanish food, Spanish ham, fresh fruits and vegetables, spices, seafood, fish and meat.
+On around 8,000 square meters, 1,200 market stalls await you with a huge selection of delicacies and some of the ultimate best street food in Europe!
+Don`t miss to try the popular spanish food, and shop fresh fruits and vegetables, spices, seafood, fish and meat.
 You should definitely try Horchata, a typical Valencian drink made of almond milk, which tastes like a sweet nut-milkshake.
+Or the Patatas Bravas

 Opening Hours: Mon to Sat from 8 a.m. to 3 p.m. | Entrance Fee: free